PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Thu, 15 Aug 2024 18:51:13 GMT
+⏰ Updated on Tue, 30 Jul 2024 06:46:59 GMT

-💭 Thought: Ternyata debugging itu butuh kesabaran luar biasa.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!